 Above, we can see a wood engraving from the ILN of Paxton’s 8 year old daughter, Annie, standing on a South American Victoria amazonica leaf in the lily house at Chatsworth.
 The water-lily was subject to a race to cultivate the plant.
 The Duke of Devonshire, Paxton and his team claimed the first success of producing flowering specimens.
 Its giant lily pads – up to five feet in diameter – inspired Paxton, however, in an unforeseen way.
 The leaves are a natural feat of engineering through their radiating ribs with flexible cross ribs on their undersides.
 The strength of this organic structure (as demonstrated by Annie) went on to inform Paxton’s conservatory design at Chatsworth and ultimately the famous Crystal Palace a few years later…

 Hopefully, this botanical snap-shot into the past has whet your appetite for further explorations into the National Art Library collections.
-Continue your journey with us online, taking a live leaf through spring at the end of the month.
-Alternatively, you could view an article at your own leisure on our manuscript or book collections.
+Continue your journey with us online, taking a live leaf through spring at the end of the month (now available for you to view at your own leisure).
+Alternatively, you could read an article on our manuscript or book collections.
 However you choose to welcome in spring, a treasure trove of visual history stands digitally at your disposal!